freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * [The Walt Disney Company](https://www.thewaltdisneycompany.com/)

 Note: WordPress's ease of use may encourage new users to forget about website security.
 However, the popularity of WordPress increases the activity of malware and other issues.
 It is important to choose extremely difficult or random passwords for the administrators and for the database.
-These guards against random brute-force attacks.
+This guards against random brute-force attacks.
 Using tools such as [Jetpack](https://jetpack.com/) and an [SSL certificate](https://www.verisign.com/en_US/website-presence/website-optimization/ssl-certificates/index.xhtml) increases your protection against unwanted attacks.

 ## Get Started With Wordpress